 [RT I 2010, 19, 101 entry into force 01.06.2010] - (2) Judgments of the Supreme Court and rulings on refusal to accept an appeal in cassation enter into force on the date they are made public and are not subject to appeal. - (3) The Supreme Court makes a judgment within 30 days after the date of the last court session in which the matter was heard or, in the case of written proceedings, within 30 days after the date of expiry of the term for submission of requests and documents.
-The term for the making public of a judgment may be extended for up to 60 days with good reason and, above all, due to the large volume or particular complexity of the matter.
+If necessary, the term for the making public of a judgment may be extended for up to 60 days by a ruling.